mico9176/Python-Exercises/README.md

 # Python-Exercises
-A repository for my solutions to the Comp Sci Python Exercises
+A repository for solutions to the Comp Sci Python Exercises